RolandPheasant/DynamicData.Snippets/README.md

 # DynamicData.Snippets

-A project to add how to examples for Dynamic Data
+This project contains "How To" examples for Dynamic Data.